 When people hear about the subject of this book, they ask how I got interested in it.
 There is no great answer, but there are some clues in my background.
 I was born in Boston (clue) and raised in Barrington, Rhode Island.
 My father grew up in New York (clue) and my mother lived blocks away from Yankee Stadium (clue).
 Growing up in New England with New Yorkers for parents probably explains my confusion as a child about what sports teams to root for.
-Today I am a deputy managing editor at The Boston Globe — and a Red Sox fan.
+Today, after a career as a reporter and editor at newspapers and magazines up and down the East coast, I am an Associate Vice President and Executive Editor at Boston University — and a Red Sox fan.

 I graduated George Washington University and spent my first 10 years in journalism as a reporter, at The Herald in Rock Hill, S.C., The Daily Record in Morristown, NJ, (where I covered an ambitious young politician named Chris Christie) and at The Record in Hackensack, NJ.
 At The Record I spent two years covering the case of two suburban teenagers who hid their pregnancy from their parents and threw their newborn into a trash bin.
 My coverage of the case, coincided with working the transportation beat (clue), including aviation and the Port Authority of New York & New Jersey.